uwe-app/app/decks/wireframes/editor/site/launch-projects.md

 +++
-title = "02.
+title = "03.
 Launch view (project list)"
 +++

-In the *launch view* if projects have already been created or opened a list of links to each project is displayed; clicking a link proceeds to the *Project Editor* view.
+In the *Launch View* if projects have already been created or opened a list of links to each project is displayed; clicking a link proceeds to the *Project Editor* view.

 <div class="wireframe flex padded sml rhythm">
   <span>Main tool bar w/ Logo</span>